serhiitereshchenko/ImageRecognitionSdk/README.md

 val result = sdk.retrieveText(photoUri)
 ```

+Please note that all SDK functions are executed on the caller thread.
+Don't use main thread for this.

 ## Build sample project

 Before building project please set your AWS account credentials in your `gradle.properties` file: